hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005.md

 {% include alert.html content="Note that this proceedure needs to be done each time you power-cycle the ONT" alert="Note" icon="svg-info" color="blue" %}

-Now with the U-Boot prompt a custom firmware that enable TELNET can be flashed.
+Now with the U-Boot prompt a custom firmware that enables TELNET can be flashed.
-Please note that if you use a **TIM** or **OpenFiber** base firmware, the TTL will be silent after kernel loading because it was disabled at kernel level.
+Please note that if a **TIM** or **OpenFiber** base firmware is used, the TTL will be silent after kernel loading because it is disabled at kernel level.

-Here is the procedure to flash a custom firmware on your ONT via the U-Boot console:
+Here is the procedure to flash a custom firmware on the ONT via the U-Boot console:

-- Attach your ONT via ethernet cable to your PC and configure it to have IP **192.168.1.2**
+- Attach the ONT via ethernet cable to your PC and configure it to have IP **192.168.1.2**
 - Launch TFTP server and place custom firmware inside its root folder renamed into `cramfs.img.crc`.
 Be sure that the file has this name, otherwise the upgrade procedure will stop immediately
 - Run this command on U-Boot prompt: